viteo/small3dlib/README.md

   be passed info about the pixel and can decide what to do with it, so you can process it, discard it, or simply write it to the screen.
 - Also init screen resolution, either by defining `S3L_RESOLUTION_X` and `S3L_RESOLUTION_Y` (before including the library) or by setting `S3L_resolutionX` and `S3L_resolutionY` variables.
-- Use the provided Python tools to convert your model and textures to C arrays, include them in your program and set up the scene struct.
+- Use the provided Python tools to convert your models and textures to C arrays, include them in your program and set up the scene struct.
 - Init the 3D models and the scene with provided init functions (`S3L_init*`), set the position of the camera.
 - Call `S3L_newFrame` to prepare for rendering, then call `S3L_drawScene` on the scene to perform the frame rendering.